acikgozb/tcp-ip-journey/1-ping/README.md

 - We discussed what a _router_ (gateway) is and how it is used in networking.
 - We discussed some of the differences between a _switch_ and a _router_.
 - We discussed about another important protocol called ARP, and talked about how MAC addresses are used to facilitate communcation between devices.
-- We discussed what happens in terms of TCP/IP layers, starting from L3 to L1.
+- We discussed what happens in `ping` in terms of TCP/IP layers, starting from L3 to L1.

 And with this section, we have completed our analysis of the first part of the journey - the path that our packet takes from our host to the gateway of our test network.